300481/actions-test/artifacthub2github/README.md

-# artifacthub2github example usage implementation
+# artifacthub2github example usage implementation with Argo CD

 This folder contains an example implementation for the usage of the